fourjuaneight/landing/src/uses.md

 }
 ---

-I try to keep my development environment as minimal as possible.
-There's a lot of stuff that I've replaced with tools I made myself.
+I try to keep my work environment as minimal as possible.
+The goal is always to keep as focused as possible while working.
+More stuff on my desk or screen just means more distractions.
+So these lists have become significantly smaller over time.

 ## Editor + Terminal
 - [VSCode](https://code.visualstudio.com) has been my main editor for some time.
 I was Vim user for a long time, but you can't beat the easy setup and customization of VSCode.